GUIDES & RESOURCES

 In short, LHC is a loading that is added to your hospital cover premiums and charged via your insurer, whereas the MLS is a tax.

-If your taxable income is over $93,000 as an individual, or over $186,000 as a couple or family and you don’t have an adequate level of private Hospital cover, then you may have to pay the MLS4.
+As of 1 July 2024, if your taxable income is over $97,000 as an individual, or over $194,000 as a couple or family and you don’t have an adequate level of private hospital cover, then you may have to pay the MLS

 The MLS was initially implemented to encourage higher income earners to take out private hospital cover in order to reduce stress on the public health system.